LLMCarbon: Modeling the end-to-end Carbon Footprint of Large Language Models

 \subsection{Neural Scaling Law}

-The neural scaling law~\citep{Kaplan:ARXIV2020} serves to predict an LLM's test loss based on its parameter count $P$ and the training dataset size $D$.
-For ensuring the comparability of test losses across various models, sizes, and datasets, we adopt the Chinchilla scaling law~\citep{hoffmann2022training}, which is formulated as Equation~\ref{e:ml_scaling_law}, where $A$, $B$, $\alpha$, $\beta$, and $E$ are fitting constants.
-The projected loss $L$ is presented as the summation of an irreducible term $E$ and a reducible term that diminishes through the scaling of $P$ and $D$.\\
+The neural scaling law~\citep{Kaplan:ARXIV2020} predicts an LLM's test loss based on its parameter count $P$ and the training dataset size $D$.
+For ensuring the comparability of test losses across various models, sizes, and datasets, we adopt the Chinchilla scaling law~\citep{hoffmann2022training} formulated as Equation~\ref{e:ml_scaling_law}, where $A$, $B$, $\alpha$, $\beta$, and $E$ are fitting constants.
+The test loss $L$ equals to the summation of an irreducible term $E$ and a reducible term diminishing through the scaling of $P$ and $D$.\\